master-q/masterq-docs/presentations/20131006_osc_hiroshima_ajhc/20131006_osc_hiroshima_ajhc.md

 "hoge"
 ~~~

-You can use on WIndows or Mac OS X.
+You can use on Windows or Mac OS X.

 # Detail of usage
 ![background](img/minix.png)